-How the software product is architected and how the work is partitioned across sites may have an effect on the extent to which FTS helps increase speed.
-In general, FTS may seem somewhat paradoxical because it violates one of the foundational principles of software management-that software should be decomposed and dependencies (coupling) between development groups be minimized [33] (see Figure 2).
-Once decomposed, the work may then be assigned to different sites based in part on where expertise resides [6, 34], regardless of locations and time zones.
-This type of decomposition and partitioning is unsuitable for FTS development because there would be little work to be handed off at the end of each day.
+development groups be minimized ([34]; also see Figure 2).
+Once decomposed, the work may then be assigned to different sites based in part on where expertise resides [7, 35], regardless of locations and time zones.
+This type of decomposition and partitioning is unsuitable for FTS development because there would be very little work to be handed off at the end of each day.

 However, we posit that there are exceptions to the traditional architecture that manifest at some optimum point of complexity-granularity that suits FTS.
 Our example is from large complex systems that work around modification requests (MRs).
-Large, complex modules and subsystems are typically developed and modified by large groups of developers, often geographically dispersed [22].
-Top-priority MRs involve the development of new features or modifications that have a severe effect on client service, either in the form of new critical functionality or repair of critical client services [15].
+Large, complex modules and subsystems are typically developed and modified by large groups of developers, often geographically dispersed [23].
+Top priority MRs involve the development of new features or modifications that have severe impact on client service, either in the form of new critical functionality or repair of critical client services [16].
 Because of the complex interactions of the new and existing code in such modifications, it is best to employ small teams and develop the code sequentially rather than to use a larger team that would need to develop the software in parallel and then integrate the various parts.
 Thus, these are cases where the complexity is high, the granularity is low, and there is a need to keep the team small in order to reduce the number of communication links between individuals.
 We posit that it is precisely in these situations that FTS can help accelerate development speed.
-The following propositions summarize the key points we surfaced:
+Our propositions summarize the key points we surfaced.

-Proposition 4: FTS will be more successful for product architectures that partition the software into smaller, relatively independent components (e.g., features, MRs, modules).
+Proposition 4: FTS will be more successful for product architectures that partition the software into smaller, relatively independent components (e.g. features, modification requests, modules).